nondescryptid/opendoc-state-court-judgments/2019_SGDC_40/report.md

 10     SSS Tan stated that no interpreter was used as neither the Accused nor he had problems understanding each other.
 SSS Tan also described the Accused as looking okay during the statement recording process, and that the contents of P1 came from the Accused himself.
 SSS Tan confirmed that he did not know the Accused personally, nor did he have any previous dealing with him.
 He denied the Accused’s allegation that part of the contents of P1 was provided by SSS Tan, rather than from the Accused alone.
 SSS Tan also denied that he had mentioned the word “mitigation” to the Accused during the recording process.

-11     When it was his turn to testify, the Accused admitted that there had been no threat, inducement or promise made to him, nor was he put under any form of oppression[\[note: 1\]](#Ftn_1).
+11     When it was his turn to testify, the Accused admitted that there had been no threat, inducement or promise made to him, nor was he put under any form of oppression[^1].
 However, he claimed that SSS Tan had told him that the statement was recorded for purposes of mitigation in court, although the Accused initially also said that he had not told SSS Tan anything during the statement recording.
-The Accused further claimed that SSS Tan’s Mandarin was not fluent, and added that some of his (the Accused’s) words were not recorded, before again claiming that he had not said anything to SSS Tan[\[note: 2\]](#Ftn_2).
+The Accused further claimed that SSS Tan’s Mandarin was not fluent, and added that some of his (the Accused’s) words were not recorded, before again claiming that he had not said anything to SSS Tan[^2].
 In addition, the Accused said that he had signed on the statement because SSS Tan had told that it was a mitigation letter.
 Finally, the Accused said that if he had indeed consumed drugs, he would have absconded.

 12     However, under cross-examination, the Accused admitted that the “Notice of Warning” on P1 had been read to him.
 Further, he had signed on P1 voluntarily, had written his own NRIC down, and that he had been informed (and understood) that he was facing a LT-1 charge with a minimum imprisonment term of 5 years’ imprisonment.
-While initially still insisting that he had never said to SSS Tan what was written down on P1, the Accused later admitted that he had told PW1 that his brother had committed suicide and that he was depressed[\[note: 3\]](#Ftn_3).
+While initially still insisting that he had never said to SSS Tan what was written down on P1, the Accused later admitted that he had told PW1 that his brother had committed suicide and that he was depressed[^3].
 This was in fact what SSS Tan recorded in P1.
 Nevertheless, the Accused claimed that he had not stated the rest of what was written on P1.
 Specially, the Accused denied saying to SSS Tan the words “I plead for leniency and ask for a lighter sentence”, which appeared before the sentence about his brother committing suicide, nor had he allegedly said the sentences that appeared after this sentence (i.e. the words “I admit that I have consumed heroin.
 I have only elapsed back to drug less than one month ago”).

 13     The Accused, however, admitted that he had not met SSS Tan prior to the recording of his statement, nor had they any prior dealings.